ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The standard does not set any requirements for the use of specific applications/tools/libraries etc. The implementer should perform due diligence when selecting specific applications/tools/libraries.

+## B.3 Internationalization and Localization Reference
+The standard encourages implementers to follow the [W3C "Strings on the Web: Language and Direction Metadata" best practices guide](#W3C-String-Meta) for identifying language and base direction for strings used on the Web wherever appropriate.

 <!--

 (Note: OASIS strongly recommends that Open Projects consider issues that might affect safety, security, privacy, and/or data protection in implementations of their specification and document them for implementers and adopters.
 For some purposes, you may find it required, e.g. if you apply for IANA registration.